 If we want our voice to be heard, it is necessary to communicate our achievements.
 Raising the profile of Scouting is one of the priorities of the Movement.

 That is why one of the first decisions I took was to strengthen the external communications area of the World Bureau and we are now planning a comprehensive communication strategy.

 Again, the primary source of information is national organizations, and it is vital that they systematically report their achievements and help us to build an international network of Scout reporters.

-At the same time we will need to work together in order to identify former Scouts working with the national and international media and with them establish a strategic alliance to promote positive information on Scouting.
+At the same time we will need to work together in order to identify Scouts working with the national and international media and with them establish a strategic alliance to promote positive information on scouting.

-Finally, to accomplish our mission, we also need allies among other international and global actors, especially programmes and agencies of the United Nations that are closer to our issues and share our concerns, as well as other civil society movements and organizations that share our vision; an example being the alliance of CEOs of the so called "Big 7" youth organisations and movements.
+Finally, to accomplish our mission, we also need allies among other international and global actors, especially Programmes and Agencies of the United Nations and others like the Red Cross and movements and organizations in civil society, especially other youth movements,, that are closer to our issues and share our concerns and our vision.

-We are already credible partners with many organizations of the United Nations system.
-During my first visit to this region I signed a memorandum of understanding with UNEP to facilitate collaboration at various levels.
-A similar framework agreement is under way with UNICEF, not to mention the high interest shown by UNAIDS in ensuring follow-up to the already very successful "Dakar initiative", or the growing interest of World Bank to collaborate with us.
+We are already credible partners of many organizations of the United Nations system.
+I recently signed a memorandum of understanding with UNEP to facilitate collaboration at various levels.
+A similar framework agreement is underway with UNICEF, not to mention the high interest shown by UNAIDS or the growing interest of World Bank to collaborate with us.

-But we need to explore the collaboration also with other sectors of society: such as the academic world, public administration and the corporate sector.
+But we need to explore the collaboration also with other sectors of society: such as the academic world (an agreement is ready to be signed with the most prestigious Italian school of management, the SDA-Bocconi in Milan), public administration and the corporate sector.
 We must stress that investing in Scouting is investing in the future of humanity.
 Obviously, we must be very selective in choosing our allies: we have to care for the respect of our values and our image and apply rigorous ethical standards in the selection of partners, including especially those who offer us financial contributions.
+To this purpose we are elaborating a specific code of conduct.

 We can change the world, and we will have to do it before the present world changes us.

 There are many challenges and a long path forward.
-But as Scouts we are prepared, we know how to face difficulties "singing and whistling" and why not, dancing (sega, kudu, samba, tarantella, tango...).
+But as Scouts we are prepared, we know how to face difficulties "singing and whistling".

 Only preserving this joy, this spontaneity, sharing our cultures, uniting our energy and enthusiasm... all together we will able to leave this world a little better than we found it.
+This is our ultimate goal.
+"Change the world for better, be a scout".